sahithir27/learn-rust/README.md

 > [!NOTE]
 > This course has been written by [Mainmatter](https://mainmatter.com/rust-consulting/).\
 > It's one of the trainings in [our portfolio of Rust workshops](https://mainmatter.com/services/workshops/rust/).\
-> Check out our [landing page](https://mainmatter.com/rust-consulting/) if you're looking for Rust consulting or
-> training!

 ## Getting started